 properties property

-A codeFlow object MAY contain a property named properties whose value is a property bag (§3.7).
+An threadFlow object MAY contain a property named properties whose value is a property bag (§3.7).
 This allows tools to include information about the code flow that is not explicitly specified in the SARIF format.

 stack object